metral/corekube/README.md

 Once the Heat template finishes instantiating the Heat template, the resources are booted & initiated, and we've [verified that the Overlord's setup\_kubernetes container ran & exited successfully](#overlord-tasks), we can begin using the [examples](https://github.com/GoogleCloudPlatform/kubernetes#where-to-go-next) available that showcase Kubernetes capabilities.

-A great set of steps is to start with:
+Follow this set of steps to get you started:

 * Log into the Kubernetes Master node as the 'core' user using your RAX SSH keypair
 * Checkout the Kubernetes v0.3 release tag when cloning the repo to perform the examples, as it is the current supported version that